lukasz-strus/DesignPatternCodeGenerator/README.md

 The factory pattern is generated based on three attributes:
 - [Factory] - this attribute should be applied to the main interface,
 - [Parameter] - this attribute should be applied to the property that is to be provided when creating individual objects,
-- [FactoryChild] - this attribute should be applied to the class that implements the main interface.
+- [FactoryProduct] - this attribute should be applied to the class that implements the main interface.

 ```csharp
 using DesignPatternCodeGenerator.Attributes;